Ahmadsmnaser/hawkalloc/README.md

 ## 🧪 Testing

 ### Unit Tests
-Located in the `tests/` directory:
+Located in the `tests/` directory.
+Each test is a standalone C program validating a specific behavior:

 - `test_malloc_basic`
 - `test_malloc_zero`